 Another academic duo of PhDs in computer science founded 904Labs – a startup that helps companies boost visitor engagement through self-learning search and better recommendation.
 In only 19 months its team has engaged in projects and pilots with companies like Elsevier, Europeana, BVA Auctions and TeliaSonera.

 Brightest technical minds at Amsterdam Science Park

-The variety and novelty of concepts which the startups develop at ACE Incubator spans a wide range: from building personalised interactive walls that recognise people’s behaviour (Illi Engineering) to developing tools for real-time sports predictions (Instamrkt).
+The variety and novelty of concepts which the startups develop at ACE Incubator spans a wide range: from TVs that help people with dementia and memory loss (illi-tv) to developing tools for real-time sports predictions (Instamrkt).
 The accelerator offers business support at any stage, allowing the startups to grow and work together in the community of in-house startups at Amsterdam Science Park.
 As Medicine Men develops smart medical applications for wearable devices, just around the corner the team of IDI Snowmobile works on socially responsible solutions for small drones.

 Scaling up locally and internationally

 ACE Incubator’s startups are not only growing in the Netherlands , but are also expanding overseas or cooperate with well-known international companies.